Creating To Do Lists In WordPress

 Import/Export

-The ability to import and export to-do list data can be useful.
-For example, you may decide to transfer data from an existing to-do list to another website, or store the list data for backup or reporting purposes.
+Being able to import and export to-do list data can be useful.
+For example, you may want to transfer data from an existing list to another website, or export your list data for backup or reporting purposes.

-Use this section to export or import your data and plugin settings …
+Now you can easily import or export your data and plugin settings …

 Exporting To-Do List Data